 How many people solo travel?

 In the United States, 16% of people have taken a vacation by themselves, and 25% said they were thinking of taking a solo trip in the future.
-This means over 53 million Americans have taken a solo vacation already, and a further 83 million are planning to do so.[2]
+Based on 2022 population figures, this means an estimated 41 million American adults have taken a solo vacation already, and a further 65.2 million are planning to do so.[2]

 Other reports produced similar figures, with pre-pandemic data showing that only 14% of people would consider traveling alone, but that figure has now increased to 23% who say they would be planning to take a solo trip in the future.[3]